lowlevel-1989/dbar4gun/retroarch/README.md

-## Light Gun Configuration for Non-MAME Core Games
+## Light Gun Configuration Manual for Specific Core Games

 To assign the light gun configuration to the desired game, you need to copy the configuration file to the following location: